Nhatdealin/MSc-DataScience-AI-Case-study/README.md

 ***MSc1 Data Science and AI - Case-study class***

-## Artificial intelligence for animal bone classification
+## Deep learning on animal astragalus boneclassification from archaeological data

 **Aim**: Based on a database of 2D images taken from meshed 3D models of bones, this study intends